 It is very inexpensive, costing only a few bucks.

-light- weight sensor.
+This direct infrared sensor is another light- weight sensor.

 This module includes an infrared LED that emits infrared light, as well as a photo transistor that detects the light reflected by an object in front of it.

 I had nearly given up hope that this type of sensor, like these little modules, might be employed as a switch, where the emitter and receiver are one in front of the other and can attack if something gets in between them.